contentful/slash-developers/docs/concepts/links.md

 You can use link values in entries to specify actual links to other entries or assets.
 Before you can add these links you need to have added link fields to a content type.

-Link values are represented as objects containing a `sys` property with the type and ID of the resource they're linking to:
+Contentful represents link values as objects containing a `sys` property with the type and ID of the resource they're linking to:

 {:.table}
 Field |Type |Description